 - the diffusion length in the material.
 A low diffusion length means that minority carriers disappear from the junction edge quickly due to recombination, thus allowing more carriers to cross and increasing the forward bias current.
 Consequently, to minimise recombination and achieve a high voltage, a high diffusion length is required.
-The diffusion length depends on the types of material, the processing history of the wafer and the doping in the wafer.
+The diffusion length depends on the types of material, the processing history of the wafer and the doping in the wafer (or semiconductor material in a thin-film cell).
 High doping reduces the diffusion length, thus introducing a trade-off between maintaining a high diffusion length (which affects both the current and voltage) and achieving a high voltage;

 - the presence of localised recombination sources within a diffusion length of the junction.
 A high recombination source close to the junction (usually a surface or a grain boundary) will allow carriers to move to this recombination source very quickly and recombine, thus dramatically increasing the recombination current.
 The impact of surface recombination is reduced by passivating the surfaces.